Westchester County government is on a calendar year budget.

 - The Board of Legislators' Budget and Appropriation Committee schedules meetings with department heads to discuss the specifics within individual departments as proposed by the County Executive.
 These meetings are open to the public to attend, but usually not to speak.
 BOL Budget Hearing Schedule.

 - According to the County Charter, additions to the proposed budget are to be made by the first Monday in December.
-For the 2014 proposed budget, this date is Dec.
-2. All legislators have the ability to make additions.
+All legislators have the ability to make additions.
 The public may also contact individual legislators.

 Note: Items added to the proposed budget may be deleted prior to the adoption of a final budget.